-The pain of tennis elbow occurs primarily where the tendons of your forearm muscles attach to a bony bump on the outside of your elbow.
-Pain can also spread into your forearm and wrist.
+The pain of tennis elbow occurs mainly where the tough, cord-like tissues of the forearm muscles attach to a bony bump on the outside of the elbow.
+The tissues are known as tendons.
+Pain can spread into the forearm and wrist.

 Products & Services

-The pain associated with tennis elbow may radiate from the outside of your elbow into your forearm and wrist.
-Pain and weakness may make it difficult to:
+The pain of tennis elbow can travel from the outside of the elbow into the forearm and wrist.
+Pain and weakness can make it hard to:

 When to see a doctor

-Talk to your doctor if self-care steps such as rest, ice and use of over-the-counter pain relievers don't ease your elbow pain and tenderness.
+Talk to a health care provider if self-care steps such as rest, ice and pain relievers don't ease your elbow pain and tenderness.

 From Mayo Clinic to your inbox